Saturday, June 28, 2025

 Skip ahead a few years and Ms. Polly came home one day with a pair of tickets to see The Cure at the very very large local sports arena.
 She said that she bought me a ticket but that if I didn't want to go she'd understand and take her friend.
 I agreed to go and we eagerly awaited the date.
 It was announced that The Cranes were booked to be the opening band, which was great news.
 Ms. Polly and I both really enjoyed their album 'Wings of Joy'.

 Showtime rolls around and I had never been in our very very large local sports arena.
-I had attended a few area concerts but tended to not like them that much as the sound was never good and the band always looked like they were half a mile away.
+I had attended a few arena concerts but tended to not like them that much as the sound was never good and the band always looked like they were half a mile away.
 Our seats were pretty good, though, and by the time The Cranes were half way through their set the sound had been dialed in and wasn't too bad.

 As is usually the case I don't remember much from the show.
 Luckily for all of us some intrepid taper happened to be there and captured this rather good sounding artifact of the evening.
 So for your edification, and dedicated to Ms. Polly Purebread and her faith that I would finally come around ot enjoying one of her favorite bands I present to you said audience recording via youtube.